aspro-coder/climate-data-project/README.md

 4. Select the timestamp field
 5. Save the Data View

-The streaming dashboards and analytics visualizations will then become available in Kibana.
+Streaming dashboards and visualizations will then be available in Kibana.

 ---

-# 9. Comprehensive Analytics Catalog
+# 9. Analytics Overview

 ## A) Historical Batch Analytics (1990–1999)